 2. Three confidential letters of recommendation from instructors most familiar with your academic work.
 You will be entering the contact details of the referee, and they will be sent a link electronically for the purposes of completing their evaluation of the applicant.
-The link to the online reference form is available here .
+Hard copy (i.e., paper) reference letters will not be accepted.

 3. Include a Personal Statement of Interest in pursuing graduate studies.
 It should be no more than one page and provide some indication of your research experience (i.e. thesis research, RA work) as well as your intermediate and long term goals.
 Although not a requirement for your application package, an updated CV, listing any publications, presentations, research assistant work, etc. would be considered an asset.
 Statement (and optional CV) must be uploaded.

 4. Complete the Research Form and upload.
 On this you will indicate, in order of preference, potential faculty members as supervisors.

 5. Official scores from the General Graduate Record Examination (GRE) must be scanned and uploaded.
 The institution code for Brock University is 0895; the department code is 2016.
 Scores on the GRE subject (psychology) test are NOT required for those with backgrounds in psychology or neuroscience.

 6. If English is not your native language, please see the information on the Faculty of Graduate Studies website for providing evidence of competency in English.